Thoughts on where your focus should be.

 Oh, you know what happens now.
 This is where I tie it to a life lesson.
 Yup, you know me so well.

-Every Sunday evening of late, I start getting really, really, stressed.
+Every Sunday evening, I start getting really, really, stressed.
 This past weekend, it started creeping in early.
 By Sunday morning, all I could think about was the coming work week and I got, OVERWHELMED.
 I started thinking of all the rocks up ahead, a few pebbles, a couple of boulders, some roots sticking out of the ground, and million other things that could trip me up.
 And it robs me of my immediate joy.
 I’m letting it rob me of my weekends.

 But, success comes when I change my focus to the rock right in front of me.
 That’s all I have to do.
 That’s the only rock that matters at the moment.
 I need to trust that when I get to the next rock, I can navigate that one too.
 I’ll know how to adjust my footing and leap at just the right moment.

-When we hone our focus into the moment we are in, we learn to live in the present, which is one of the great lessons of life.
+When we hone our focus on the moment we are in, we learn to live in the present, which is one of the great lessons of life.
 You let go of the trail that is behind you.
 You don’t need that anymore.
 You don’t look to the trail too far ahead of you and worry about it before you even get there.
 You just focus on the rock in front of you, appreciate it, and know you are capable of handling any of the other rocks that come your way.